Trinity Blood: Novels

 Written by Sunao Yoshida and illustrated by Thores Shibamoto, Trinity Blood consists of two six-volume sub-series.
 The first series is subtitled Rage Against the Moons (RAM), while the second series, which continues where the first leaves off, is subtitled Reborn on the Mars (ROM).
-The novels were first serialized in The Sneaker and published in their completed form by Kadokawa Shoten in 2001.
+The novels began as a one-shot in The Sneaker in October 1999 and launched as a serialized novel in February 2000, with completed volumes published by Kadokawa Shoten from 2001.
 Following the novels, a book containing backstory, world information and unreleased stories entitled Canon Summa Theologica, was released May 1, 2005.

 In North America, the novels have been licensed for an English language release by Tokyopop.
-The series are on a four-month release schedule that alternates between Rage Against the Moons and Reborn on the Mars.
-Trinity Blood is being translated by Anastasia Moreno with adaptation by Jai Nitz.
+The series were on a four-month release schedule that alternates between Rage Against the Moons and Reborn on the Mars.
+They were translated by Anastasia Moreno with adaptation by Jai Nitz.
+Seven novels total were released from 2007 to 2010.
 TimunMas translated and released the novels in Spanish in Spain.
-Canon has yet to receive a North American licensee, however it has a Taiwanese licensee for Chinese translation.